Project Case Study

 The central challenge is latency.
 Rhythm games live or die on input feel, and mobile audio pipelines introduce variable delay between the beat and what the player hears.
 Building a custom timing layer that compensates for device-specific audio latency was the first major technical problem to solve.

 Balancing difficulty through tempo rather than control complexity is a design constraint that shapes every decision.
-The game has to feel fair at any speed — the only thing that should change is how fast the player needs to think.
+The game has to feel fair at any speed.
+The only variable is how fast the player needs to think.

 Process

 Development started with a stripped-back prototype: a snake that moved one cell per beat, nothing else.
-Getting that core feel right — the snap of movement aligning with audio — took longer than expected, and most of the early iteration was just tuning that single interaction.
+Getting that core feel right, the snap of movement aligning with audio, took longer than expected.
+Most of the early iteration was just tuning that single interaction.

 From there, the work has been layering on top of a solid foundation: obstacle timing, tempo escalation, visual feedback, and progression structure.
 Each feature gets prototyped and playtested before the next one starts.